F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 To add a new cluster, create a kube-config file with read only permissions.
 Then create a Kubernetes secret using the kube-config file.
 Refer this in secret in the extended ConfigMap to add the new cluster.
 CIS dynamically reads the new kube-config of the new cluster and starts listening to the services and endpoints in the new cluster when a route refers this new cluster.

-### Where do you manage the manifest or Configuration Objects like Routes, Configmaps etc.?
+### Where do you manage the manifest or Configuration Objects like Routes, CRDs, ExtendedConfigmaps etc.?
 Manifests or Configuration objects are managed centralized in Primary Cluster and if HA is desired the same manifests are expected to be in Secondary Cluster.

 ### What are the supported CNIs?